sybrew/the-seo-framework/readme.txt

 			* Location: Pixel counter's tooltip.
 			* 1: Pixels used.
 			* 2: Guideline pixels.
+		* Location: SEO Setting -> General meta box -> Layout tab
+			* "Counter Settings"
+			* "Display character counters?"
+			* "The character counter is based on guidelines."
+			* "Display pixel counters?"
+			* "The pixel counter computes whether the input will fit on Search Engine Result Pages."
+		* "View your profile."
+			* Location: SEO Setting -> Schema meta box -> Presence tab
+		* "Learn how this data is used."
+			* Location: SEO Setting -> Schema meta box
+			* This is a general sentence for the `[?]` links.
+	* **Updated:**
+		/
+		* TODO Many sentences now have a dot attached, because all the "help titles" have been converted into tooltips.
+		* TODO Checkboxes now always have a question mark at the end.
 	* **Changed:**
 		* "The Open Directory Project and the Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave these options checked."
 			* Now is: "The Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave the option checked."